BellaMENG/old_page2/_pages/paperlist.md

 Number of clusters in the blockchain that contains 508241 blocks is 278534077.\
 Number of addresses in PageRank output: 370269747\
 Number of addresses in the blockchain: 426868262

+- To do: get the most active user in the graph network and extract the condensed network